LiuTxxx/TPM-Helper/readme.md

 ```

 ## 2. EK Retrieval
-A KV enclave use the TPM EK (endorsement key) to verify the identity of the TPM, and the "endorsement_key" sub-directory in this repo helps to retrieve the EK from the TPM (see endorsement_key/readme.txt for more details).
+An ENGRAFT use the TPM EK (endorsement key) to verify the identity of the TPM, and the "endorsement_key" sub-directory in this repo helps to retrieve the EK from the TPM (see endorsement_key/readme.txt for more details).
-Once we get the PEM-encoded EK (rsa_ek_pub.pem), we need to update the "TPM_ENDORSEMENT_KEY" variable in the KV enclave source code (https://github.com/teechain-dev/kv-enclave/blob/79ea5add366abed38fb2c984d80a921f2416c071/src/sgxbutil/state_cont/tpm_counter.cpp#L12)
+Once we get the PEM-encoded EK (rsa_ek_pub.pem), we need to update the "TPM_ENDORSEMENT_KEY" variable in the ENGRAFT source code (https://github.com/LiuTxxx/ENGRAFT-TPM/blob/main/src/sgxbutil/state_cont/tpm_counter.cpp)